AP CSA Unit 4 Study Guide (2026) - Arrays, ArrayList, 2D Arrays and Sorting

 // arr = [5, 4, 3, 2, 1]

-Algorithm 12: Copy Array
+Algorithm 12: Copy an Array

 int[] original = {1, 2, 3, 4, 5};